Home

 Jacob-Rodrigues Pereira, better known as Pereire, was born in Berlanga, Extremadura, Spain (or in Peniche, Portugal, according to other sources) on 11 April, 1715.
 He was a descendant of a Marrano family (Marranos were Jews living in Iberia, who converted or were forced to convert to Christianity yet continued to practice Judaism in secret).

-In April, 1699, his parents with a group of new Christians from Trás-os-Montes (most of them were their relatives), decided to flee from Portugal and the Inquisition, and tried to board a ship to Livorno, Italy (on the board, besides João Lopes Dias and his pregnant wife Leonor, were his father André Rodrigues, his mother Ana Lopes, his 3 aunts Francisca, Beatriz and Ana, and his two daughters, Branca and Mariana, aged 2 and 3).
-However, the group was arrested in Cadiz at the order of Seville Inquisition and all adults were punished with more or less harsh sentences.
+In April 1699, his parents with a group of new Christians from Trás-os-Montes (most of them were their relatives), decided to flee from Portugal and the Inquisition and tried to board a ship to Livorno, Italy (on the board, besides João Lopes Dias and his pregnant wife Leonor, were his father André Rodrigues, his mother Ana Lopes, his 3 aunts Francisca, Beatriz and Ana, and his two daughters, Branca and Mariana, aged 2 and 3).
+However, the group was arrested in Cadiz at the order of the Seville Inquisition and all adults were punished with more or less harsh sentences.

-On 2 June, 1699, still in prison, Leonor gave birth to a boy named Paulino.
-After a more severe period of punishment, João Lopes Dias has been allowed to reorganize his family life, and the couple had six more children: Beatriz Maria (b.
+On 2 June 1699, still in prison, Leonor gave birth to a boy named Paulino.
+After a more severe period of punishment, João Lopes Dias was allowed to reorganize his family life, and the couple had six more children: Beatriz Maria (b.
 30 Oct.
 1707), Manuel (b.
 23 Oct.
 1710), Isabel (b.
 22 Nov.
 1713), Francisco António (b.
 11 April 1715), André (b.
 6 Oct.
 1717), and Luis (b.
 2 July 1720).
-The family lived in several places in Spain, like Berlanga and Llerena, and eventually returned to Portugal in 1730s, where João Lopes Dias died in Moita in 1735.
+The family lived in several places in Spain, like Berlanga and Llerena, and eventually returned to Portugal in the 1730s, where João Lopes Dias died in Moita in 1735.

-It seems the Pereira’s family problems with church authorities in Portugal persisted, because in 1741 to escape the charge of into heresy Francisco and Leonor emigrated to France, settling initially in Bordeaux.
-In France Pereira family returned openly to Judaism, as Francisco adopted the name Jacob, and his mother became Abigail Rivka Rodrigues Pereira (she died in France on 18 Nov.
+It seems the Pereira’s family problems with church authorities in Portugal persisted, because in 1741 to escape the charge of heresy Francisco and Leonor emigrated to France, settling initially in Bordeaux.
+In France, the Pereira family returned openly to Judaism, as Francisco adopted the name Jacob, and his mother became Abigail Rivka Rodrigues Pereira (she died in France on 18 Nov.
 1751).
-A lifelong devotee to the well-being of the Jews of southern France, Portugal, and Spain, he was the syndic, or lay leader, of the Sephardi Jewish community of Paris In 1753 Pereira was chosen for Agent of the Portuguese Jews of Bordeaux and in 1760 for Agent of the Portuguese Jews of Paris.
+A lifelong devotee to the well-being of the Jews of southern France, Portugal, and Spain, he was the syndic, or lay leader, of the Sephardi Jewish community of Paris In 1753 Pereira was chosen for Agent of the Portuguese Jews of Bordeaux, and in 1760 for Agent of the Portuguese Jews of Paris.
 In 1777, his efforts led to Portuguese Jews receiving the right to settle in France.

 Painting of Jacob Rodrigues Pereira with a deaf child